navinfoeurope/guardai-api/README.md

 2. Setting up the API client

-   Using the API key created in step 1, create an API client for your chosen language, for example in Python:
+   Using the API key created in step 1, create an API client for your chosen language, for example, in Python:
    ```python
     ...
     config = load_sdk_config()